Ed Policy

-Ed Policy, an executive with significant sports experience, is in his first year as the Green Bay Packers' Chairman of the Board, President and Chief Executive Officer, a position to which he was elected June 24, 2024, and formally assumed July 25, 2025.
+Ed Policy, an executive with significant sports experience, is in his second year as the Green Bay Packers' Chairman of the Board, President and Chief Executive Officer, a position to which he was elected June 24, 2024, and formally assumed July 25, 2025.

 Policy, who started with the Packers on Aug.
 1, 2012, has an extensive background that includes work in professional football with the Arena Football League and the NFL, and broad legal experience with litigation, sports labor relations, sports facility construction and commercial real estate.

-"I am incredibly honored, excited and grateful to the search committee, the Board, the shareholders and the entire organization for this treasured and one-of-a-kind opportunity," Policy said upon being elected.
-"This is the absolute best job in sports.
-We are the stewards of the most iconic and unique organization in all of professional sports.
+"This is the absolute best job in sports," Policy said of leading the Packers.
+"We are the stewards of the most iconic and unique organization in all of professional sports.
 I am excited to continue to work with so many talented teammates who have ensured the Packers' consistent success on and off the field.
 We are the people's team, and I love being a part of it.

 "We will continue our relentless focus on building a winning culture that transcends the playing field.
 The Lombardi Trophy will always be our North Star, and ensuring a positive impact on our community will continue to be paramount in our decision-making.
 We have the greatest fans in sports and will never take their commitment to the Packers for granted."

-Prior to assuming the role of President and CEO, Policy directed the organization's legal affairs and represented the Packers at the NFL level on legal and other matters.
-Additionally at the league level, Policy currently serves on the NFL audit committee and the fan engagement and major events committee.
+Representing the Packers at the NFL level, Policy currently serves on the NFL audit committee and the fan engagement and major events committee.
+He also serves on the Pro Football Hall of Fame board of directors.

-Among Policy's Packers responsibilities has been leading the organization's communications, marketing and fan engagement, human resources, sales and business development, security, and development and hospitality departments.
+Prior to assuming his current role, Policy directed the organization's legal affairs, as well as the communications, marketing and fan engagement, human resources, sales and business development, security, and development and hospitality departments.
+He additionally represented the Packers at the league level on legal and other matters.

 He also led the club's endeavors to develop Titletown, a more than 50-acre mixed-use real estate development immediately west of Lambeau Field.
 Titletown is maximizing its unique location to attract visitors, spur regional economic growth, offer amenities to residents and complement the greater Green Bay area's draw as an excellent location to live, work, play, create and visit on a year-round basis.